logo

 Your Baby's Milestones

 At five months, your baby will reach new physical, social, and cognitive milestones.
-You’ll notice improved coordination, stronger muscles, and growing curiosity.
+This month, you’ll notice improved coordination & stronger muscles as they explore their world.

 Content Banner